sarihammad/chattr-backend/README.md

-# Chattr - Scalable Real-Time Chat & Video Application (In Progress)
+# Chattr - Scalable Real-Time Chat & Video Application

 **Chattr** is a real-time messaging and video chat platform designed to scale.